Dhruval360/GamerParadise/README.md

 6. Users can rate the game

-7. Sell the games once the user likes the preview

-In the future all the games on the website could be preview versions with limited game time.
-If the user likes the game, they can purchase it from the store
+7. Sell the games once the user likes the preview.
+(In the future all the games on the website could be preview versions with limited game time.
+If the user likes the game, they can purchase it from the store)

 8. Feature to add more games in the future